effect1ve/sota_ai/README.md

 Its a real case.
-Check this in https://sotaai.uz/
+Check this on https://sotaai.uz/